plylrnsdy/vscode-run-as/README.md

 ```

 In `"RunAs.runInNewTerminalWindows.commands"`,
-- the key is platform string in VSCode:
+- The key is platform string in VSCode:
     - Windows: `"win32"`,
     - Linux: `"linux"`
     - Mac OS: `"darwin"`
-- the value is the command to execute command in a new terminal windows in this platform, e.g. `"start ${command}"`.
+- The value is the command to execute a command in a new terminal windows in this platform, e.g. `"start ${command}"`.
     - `${command}` will be replaced by the command in globs-to-command mapping.

-You can run the command in a new terminal windows in default by change `"RunAs.runInNewTerminalWindows.enable"` to `true`, or you can use the prefix `@out` in the command to use it alone.
+You can run the command in a new terminal windows in default by changing `"RunAs.runInNewTerminalWindows.enable"` to `true`, or you can use the prefix `@out` in the command to use it alone.

 ## Install